Become a Tree Steward for the City of Maple Grove

-Shopper Service: Present a friendly face to Market shoppers at Information Booth and in the Market, proactively interacting with customers to welcome them to the Market, sign them up for the newsletter, assist shoppers, engage children in activities including storytime.
+Shopper Service: Present a friendly face to Market shoppers at Information Booth and in the Market, proactively interacting with customers to welcome them to the Market, sign them up for the newsletter and frequent shopper program, hand out weekly recipes, answer questions.
 Assist with hourly customer counts.
-Promote Market activities, such as music, sponsor visits, and special events.
-Commitment: 2-5 hours weekly or as your schedule allows.
+Promote Market activities, such as music and special events.
+Commitment: 2-4 hours weekly or as your schedule allows.

-Market Photographer: Photos go a long ways to capture all the food and fun at the Farmers Market.
+Market Photographer: Photos help to capture all the food and fun at the Farmers Market.
 We can never have enough to use in promotional materials, website, Facebook, etc. Camera provided for volunteer's use.
 Commitment: 1-2 hours each Thursday or as your schedule allows.

-Market set up/take down: A lot goes on behind the scenes to prepare for market day as well as to wrap things up when the Market closes, such as signage, tables, chairs, tents, handwashing stations, information booth.
-In addition, this volunteer will be available to assist vendors and special exhibitors.
+Market set up/take down: A lot goes on behind the scenes to prepare for market day as well as to wrap things up when the Market closes, such as signage, tables, chairs, tents, information booth.
+In addition, this volunteer will be available to assist vendors.
 Commitment: 1-2 hours each Thursday or as your schedule allows.

 Maple Grove Arts Center

 The Arts Center offers many opportunities for everyone to be involved.
 You don't have to be an artist to be involved with the arts.
 Volunteering includes helping with the Gallery Shows and openings, which includes the Red Show, the Black & White Show, and our outreach programs like the Maple Grove Days Art Fair, Halloween on Main Street, Hometown Holiday on Main Street, Holiday Tree Lighting Ceremony, and classes for adults and children.
-Please contact www.maplegroveartscenter.org.
+Contact the Arts Center.

 Maple Grove Community Organization (MGCO)